-- Is the 5 frame full?
+- How can I make it into 5?

-- How many more do we need to make it full?
+- How many do I need to add?

-- How would you write that as a number sentence?
+- How do I write the matching number sentence?

-On a whiteboard display a large 5 frame Use counters to represent 4 counters on the five frame and ask key questions.
-Word bank
+On a whiteboard display a large 5 frame/adult to draw a five frame Use counters to represent 4 counters on the five frame and ask key questions.